Hassan-98/ropt/README.md

 ## v3.5 Update-Pack 4 - log

--New Gallery Mode with Long Articles
+-New Gallery Mode with Long Articles <br>
--New Header to every Cup in ccups & ncups
+-New Header to every Cup in ccups & ncups <br>
--New Auto Transfer Request Page
+-New Auto Transfer Request Page <br>
--New Styles in Transfer-Market Page
+-New Styles in Transfer-Market Page <br>
--New Styles in Most-Awarded Page
+-New Styles in Most-Awarded Page <br>
--New Styles in Rankings Page
+-New Styles in Rankings Page <br>
--New N&L Matches in Ccups Page
+-New N&L Matches in Ccups Page <br>
--New N&L Matches in Ncups Page
+-New N&L Matches in Ncups Page <br>
--Re-Build Usrdata Page
+-Re-Build Usrdata Page <br>
 -Remove Transfer Rules from Nav Bar

 ## v3.5 Update-Pack 3 - log